Alignak-monitoring/alignak-doc/source/03_how_it_work/daemons.rst

 * Load the configuration.
 In this word configuration, we have:

   * monitoring objects configuration
-  * daemons list and configuration (address, port, spare, modules...)
+  * other daemons list and configuration (address, port, spare, modules...)

 * Manage connections with the other daemons
-* Dispatch the configuration to the other daemons
+* Dispatch the whole framework configuration to the other daemons

 Scheduler
 ---------